 Responsibilities of Restaurants

-Restaurants and locations that serve food have a heightened responsibility to ensure that safety protocols are followed especially as we go through the challenges of dealing with the coronavirus pandemic.
 While California restaurants are currently closed for dine-in customers, that situation could change within the next month with certain safeguards in place.
-Restaurants must follow safety protocols especially not allowing employees who are sick to handle food and ingredients that go into food.
+Restaurants must follow safety protocols, especially not allowing sick employees to handle food and ingredients.

 Suppose you or a loved one has suffered from food poisoning as a result of a food producer or restaurant’s negligence or failure to follow food safety protocols.
 In that case, you may be able to seek compensation for damages such as medical expenses, lost income, hospitalization, pain and suffering, and emotional distress.
 An experienced food poisoning lawyer can help you better understand your legal rights and options.